chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 {% include image.html img="IMG_1464.jpg" alt="The home wall" caption="The home wall" text-align="center" %}

-A lot of homeWall writeups and youtube went into the final making of mine, but if there is 2 that were mostly used as inspiration, they are probably [this one][freestanding-wall-30deg] and [that one][freestanding-wall-top-panel].
+A lot of home wall writeups and youtube went into the final making of mine, but if there are two that were mostly used as base for my model, they are probably [this one][freestanding-wall-30deg] and [that one][freestanding-wall-top-panel].

+**Note**: I provide some diagram with measurements.... but most of the actual measurement calculations were made on some scratch pad while building the wall.....
+I have drawn cleaner design on paper after having built the wall, and reported measurements based on what is built, so those numbers may be slightly off...
+I would recommend that you use them as a reference, but probably don't go crazy and cut your lumber based on those numbers.
+Do doublecheck before you cut too short :D.

+# Requirements

+When I built this wall, I wanted it to be:
+- Freestanding: my garage has a lot of storage along the walls which I did not want to rip out, I was not confident in using the ceiling beams to attached to and did not want to call a structural engineer to validate they would be OK.
+- Indoor: being indoor, I did not bother treating the wood or using weather-proof screws.

 # Bill of Material